 My goal was also to find one that was relatively inexpensive because as first-time users we didn’t know what to expect.
 New, standalone units average around $350, far more than a window unit, which you can get for $150 or even less.

 Then I found it.
 The seller, who was moving, lived just one block away.
-She was selling a Costway 10,000 BTU portable air conditioner that was only 21 inches tall.
+She was selling a Costway 10,000 BTU portable air conditioner.
 We tested it in her apartment, and it worked.
 So, we handed her $120 cash and wheeled it home.
 My husband hoisted our R2-D2-like unit up the stairs, all 52 pounds.

 The first problem: The window kit didn’t fit.
 Instead of accordion side panels, these air conditioners come with an adjustable sliding panel.
 Ours was too long.
 I took it to Supreme Hardware, which charged me $3 to lop off a few inches.
 We didn’t screw our window kit into the window frame because we wanted to be able to remove it and close the window if there was construction outside.